samadeusfp/PRETSA/README.md

 eventLog = pd.read_csv(filePath, delimiter=";")
 pretsa = Pretsa(eventLog)
 ```
-As a next step you run the PRETSA algorithm with your choosen k-anonymity and t-closesness parameter.
+As a next step you run the PRETSA algorithm with your choosen k-anonymity(an integer) and t-closesness(a float) parameter.
 The algorithm then returns the cases that have been modified:
 ```
 cutOutCases = pretsa.runPretsa(k,t)
 ```
+Note that the privacy constraint k-anonymity gets stronger with a higher value, while t-closeness can have values between 1.0 and 0.0 with the lowest value giving the strongest privacy guarantee.

 ## How to repeat our experiments